Stormwind99/DaringDebug/README.md

 Do you DARE to see extra debug information in Minecraft?

+Intended audiences are mod developers, mod pack authors, and users needing to debug a problem.
+Due to CPU expense, running this mod during normal gameplay is NOT recommended.

 This mod adds:

  * a TileEntity-under-cursor entry to debug screen.
-* an oreDict list to advanced tooltips for items
+ * an oreDict list to advanced tooltips and debug screen
+ * (default off due to expense) capability displays for ItemStack, TileEntity, Entity, Chunk, and World

-This display is useful for configuration of mods that need TileEntity registration names, like [Food Funk](https://github.com/Stormwind99/FoodFunk).
+This display is useful for debugging and configuration of mods that need TileEntity registration names, like [Food Funk](https://github.com/Stormwind99/FoodFunk).
 By looking at a block with the debug screen active, if the block has a TileEntity attached it will display the Forge registration name of that TileEntity with the prefix "TileEntity:" under the block name.
 You can then use this name in configuration files for other mods which require TileEntity registration names.

 ## Screenshots